PennyLaneAI/pennylane/doc/concepts/varcirc.rst

 :html:`<br>`

-All gates used, :math:`T`, (controlled) :math:`Z` rotations and a fixed :math:`CZ` gate, are diagonal in the computational basis.
+IQP circuits are structured so that all gates in the :math:`B` block are diagonal in the computational basis.

 Other structures
 ****************

-Transcending the simple two-block structure allows to build more complex layers, such as this layer of a photonic neural network which emulates how information is processed in classical neural nets :cite:`killoran2018continuous` :cite:`steinbrecher2018quantum`.
+Generalizing the simple two-block structure allows to build more complex layers, such as this layer of a photonic neural network which emulates how information is processed in classical neural nets :cite:`killoran2018continuous` :cite:`steinbrecher2018quantum`.

 :html:`<br>`